Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

-Cohen is president of Summit Presentations, LLC, a boutique training company that helps managers and individual contributors communicate their ideas with influence.
-Based on the latest research, Cohen and his team design corporate training programs that dramatically improve employees’ communication and leadership skills.
-Prior to starting the company, he served as managing director of the Oral Communication Program at the University of Maryland and as an assistant professor at the University of Baltimore.
-Cohen also spent several years working in the private sector.
+Cohen is president of Summit Presentations, LLC, a training firm that develops high-impact programs for companies and government agencies.
+He and his team use research-based training strategies and data-driven assessments to help people become better speakers and better writers.
+Before starting the company, Cohen spent several years working in the private sector.
 He was an assistant vice president and team leader at Bank of America and later became a senior strategy consultant at IBM Global Business Services.
-In addition, Cohen was the founder and chairman of Friends for Life of America, a nonprofit organization that improves the quality of life for pediatric cancer patients and their families.
+In addition, Cohen was the founder and chairman of Friends for Life of America, a national nonprofit organization that improves the quality of life for pediatric cancer patients and their families.
 Under his leadership, the organization distributed hats, holiday cards, and teddy bears to patients in almost every state and more than 30 countries.

 Cohen earned a PhD in communication from the University of Maryland, a Master in Public Policy from Harvard University, and a Bachelor of Arts in Business Administration, summa cum laude, from the University of Florida.
 He is the recipient of many awards and honors, including the Dean’s Award for Faculty Excellence from the Johns Hopkins Carey Business School and The National Society of Leadership and Success Excellence in Teaching Award.
 Cohen has earned Advanced Toastmaster and Competent Leader designations from Toastmasters International.
 He is a lifetime member of Beta Gamma Sigma and was inducted into the University of Florida Hall of Fame.